shayleaschreurs/NFT_Graduation_Certificate/README.md

 * Enter your first and last name in the 'Enter full name' textbox
 * The date of completion will automatically be filled out for you
 * Upload a headshot from your computer.
 Make sure it is a vertical portrait photo to ensure higher quality.
-* Press the 'Register Certificate' button and your certificate will be minted to you ETH address with your name and photo attached!
+* Press the 'Register Certificate' button and your certificate will be minted to your ETH address with your name and photo attached!
 A preview will pop up on your screen along with the transaction receipt, and IPFS links.

 ##### Navigating As An Instructor
+* Create a .csv file with 3 columns - Student full name, completion date, and photo url (optional)
+* Navigate to the Batch(Teacher Mode) tab
+* Click the 'Browse files' button and select your .csv file
+* Press 'Register Certificates' and each certificate will be minted at once